Kids Dentistry in Plainfield IL

 First Dental Visit

-Many people don’t understand how important baby teeth are!
-These primary teeth are necessary for children to chew and speak properly.
-These teeth also hold the space for the permanent teeth to come in.
-If a primary tooth is lost too early, the permanent tooth can drift into the empty space and make it difficult for the other permanent teeth to erupt into the mouth.
+Many people don’t understand the importance of baby teeth.
+Primary teeth are necessary for children to chew and speak properly.
+They also hold the space for the permanent teeth to come in.
+If a primary tooth is lost too early, a permanent tooth can drift into the empty space.
+This makes it difficult for other permanent teeth to properly erupt into the mouth.

-Sealants are typically long lasting, but need to be evaluated by your dentist.
-The sealant can remain on the tooth for many years if proper care is taken.
-Some hard foods, such as hard candy, chewing ice, or sticky foods, such as taffy, may dislodge a sealant and should be avoided.
+Sealants are typically long-lasting.
+However, they need to be evaluated regularly by your dentist.
+The sealant can remain on the tooth for many years, if proper care is taken.
+Some hard foods, such as hard candy, chewing ice, or sticky foods (like taffy), may dislodge a sealant and should be avoided.
 If the sealant becomes dislodged, your dental professional will make sure the tooth is cavity-free and re-apply the sealant.

 When used appropriately, fluoride is both safe and effective in preventing and controlling dental cavities.
 Fluoride is a mineral that is found naturally in water and many foods.
 Fluoride helps the tooth’s outer surface, the enamel, stay strong and fight against the acids that cause cavities and tooth decay.

-Between the ages 2 and 4 most children stop sucking their fingers, thumbs, or other objects.
-When children do not stop the habit for a longer period of time, their upper front teeth may be affected or they may need early orthodontic treatment to correct a crossbite.
-Thumb sucking should be completely stopped by the time permanent front teeth are ready to erupt otherwise it can cause problems with the proper growth of the mouth and tooth alignment.
+Between the ages of two and four, most children will naturally stop sucking their fingers, thumbs, or other objects.
+When children continue these habits for a longer period of time, their teeth may be affected, resulting in the need for early orthodontic treatment.
+It is imperative that thumbsucking is completely stopped by the time the permanent front teeth are ready to erupt.
+This will prevent problems with the proper growth of the mouth and tooth alignment.

 Early Childhood Caries